dvivb/yii2-adminlte-vendor.pro.panzhou/bower-asset/jquery.inputmask/README.md

-# Inputmask 3.x
+# jquery.inputmask 3.x

-Copyright (c) 2010 - 2016 Robin Herbots Licensed under the MIT license ([http://opensource.org/licenses/mit-license.php](http://opensource.org/licenses/mit-license.php))
+Copyright (c) 2010 - 2015 Robin Herbots Licensed under the MIT license ([http://opensource.org/licenses/mit-license.php](http://opensource.org/licenses/mit-license.php))

 [![NPM Version][npm-image]][npm-url] [![Dependency Status][david-image]][david-url] [![devDependency Status][david-dev-image]][david-dev-url]

-Inputmask is a javascript library which creates an input mask.
-Inputmask can run against vanilla javascript, jQuery and jqlite.
+jquery.inputmask is a jQuery plugin which creates an input mask.

 An inputmask helps the user with the input by ensuring a predefined format.
 This can be useful for dates, numerics, phone numbers, ...